A Spiritual Journey

-He was proud of his medical career, but he prayed to do something more.
-Never did he imagine that prayer would take him to Africa.
+He was proud of his medical career, but he prayed for a chance to do something more.

 Visit our headquarters at CURE International, a nonprofit organization I founded to build hospitals in developing countries, and you might think you’re in any small American office.